satheeq/html-test/README.md

-# HTML5 Perf Test
+# HTML5 Ember Integration Test
-R&amp;Ds and Test round on Performance
+R&amp;D on loading Ember app inside HTML

-This reporsitory is a test bench on Perfomance related to findings and workaround.
+This reporsitory is a test bench